-Some information on diagnosing performance bottlenecks can also be queried using the UTM administration information services, e.g. via the KDCINF administration command or via the graphical administration tools WinAdmin/WebAdmin.
-The KDCINF STATISTICS command provides data on the utilization of individual selected components of your UTM application (e.g. clients).
-The KDCSINF STATISTICS command also allows you to obtain general statistical information on the utilization of the entire application and obtain statistics for performance control as well as for assessing the performance of your UTM application during operation, for example application load, page pool utilization, number of users currently signed on, number of dialog or asynchronous transactions performed per second, open dialog and asynchronous services etc. You can also the administration command KDCINF SYSPARM to query whether or not the UTM application is supplying data to SM2.
-For more information, see the openUTM manual "Administering Applications".
+Some information on evaluating the utilization of the application can also be queried using the UTM administration information services, e.g. via the KDCINF administration command or via the graphical administration tools WinAdmin/WebAdmin.

+The KDCINF STATISTICS command provides, amongst others, data on the utilization of your UTM application.
+The KDCSINF STATISTICS command also allows you to obtain general statistical information on the application and obtain statistics for performance control as well as for assessing the performance of your UTM application during operation, for example application load, page pool utilization, number of users currently signed on, number of dialog or asynchronous transactions performed per second, open dialog and asynchronous services etc.